-The idea that a pair of flip flops would help alleviate the aches and pains of a marathon may seem like nonsense but Oofos have managed to make a range of shoes that do just that.
+The idea that a pair of flip flops would help alleviate the aches and pains of a marathon may seem like nonsense but Oofos has managed to make a range of shoes that do just that.

 These sliders combine impact absorption, arch support and natural motion as well as moisture and bacteria resistance.
 Basically, once you step into them your feet feel instantly cushioned and supported, which is what every runner needs after pounding the streets.
-Get these for the runner in your life and you're going to be very popular.
+Get these for the runner in your life and you're going to be very popular indeed.